Deep neural networks on diffeomorphism groups for optimal shape reparameterization

-\paragraph{The SRVT and Q-transform for Curves} To define a suitable distance function $ d_\Eff $, one can exploit certain transformations which transform familiar (Riemannian) metrics to obtain reparametrization-invariant (Riemannian) metrics.
+One way to define a suitable distance function $ d_\Eff $ is by exploiting certain transformations which transform familiar metrics to obtain reparametrization- invariant (Riemannian) metrics.
 One such transformation is the square-root velocity transform (SRVT) for curves, introduced in \cite{srivastava2011}.
 It is given by